 Supporting up to 38.4 billion textured pixels per second, the Blackmagic eGPU is also capable of outputting through LAN and HDMI at up to UHD and 4K DCI in 60fps.
 Two displays can be run together from the unit by using HDMI or USB-C.

-On the left rear, there is internal 4-port USB hub running 1.5A each for charging and running peripherals like monitors, keyboards, mouse and other external drives.
+On the left rear, there is a 4-port USB hub running 1.5A each for charging and running peripherals like monitors, keyboards, mouse and other external drives.

 Providing up to 32 raster operational pipelines and 5.5 teraflops of processing power for effects and color corrections, internals offer 8GB of GDDR5 RAM, base clocking at 1200MHz, memory clocking at 1693MHz, 256-bit memory bus width, and memory bandwidth of 217 GB/s, as well as 36 seperate compute units for multi-processor streaming.